 BACKGROUND:

-To facilitate the phased implementation of Thousands-Block Pooling (TBP), the CSCN considered what measures would be required to protect the Canadian PSTN.
+To facilitate the phased implementation of Thousands-Block Pooling (TBP), the CSCN considered what measures would be required to protect the integrity and reliability of Canadian public switched telephone network (PSTN).

+In Telecom Decision CRTC 2025-321, the Commission directed the CSCN to develop a schedule for the phased implementation of TBP by Exchange Area, with the first Exchange Area transitioning to TBP by 28 July 2026 and the final Exchange Area transitioning by 28 July 2027.

 FACTORS:

-All carriers need to be performing LNP database queries on a databases that are configured to receive Thousands-Block records prior to the rollout of TBP in the first Exchange Areas.
-Carriers are also required to complete production-level testing prior to the launch of Thousands-Block Pooling in order to prevent an uptick in double assignments of Telephone Numbers (TNs) to different customers as was observed in the US when they first launched.
+All telecommunications service providers (TSPs) that perform Local Number Portability (LNP) database queries must ensure that such queries are performed against databases configured to receive Thousands-Block records prior to the rollout of TBP in the first Exchange Areas.

+In addition, Carriers operating in Exchange Areas where TBP will be implemented must also complete sufficient production-level testing prior to the launch of TBP.
+This testing is intended to prevent an increase in the double assignment of Telephone Numbers (TNs) to different customers, an issue that was observed in the US when TBP was initially introduced.

 ALTERNATIVES:

-Delay the launch of TBP in each Exchange Area where there are 1 or more carriers that are not ready for TBP.
-This alternative risks extending rollout of TBP for a prolonged period.
+One alternative would be to delay the launch of TBP in any Exchange Area where one or more carriers are not ready to support TBP.
+Without polling of the industry, it is unknown whether this approach could significantly delay the rollout of TBP for a prolonged period.

 ANALYSIS:

-Item 1: In Telecom Decision CRTC 2025-321 the Commission directed the Canadian Steering Committee on Numbering to create a schedule for a phased-in implementation of TBP, by Exchange Area, with the first Exchange Area transitioning to TBP by 28 July 2026, and the final exchange by 28 July 2027.
-TSPs that do not operate as a LEC or Wireless Carrier in Exchange Areas where TBP rolls out may still need to perform LNP queries to terminate traffic into these Exchange Areas.
-Failure to perform an LNP query on a TBP compatible database will result in mis-routed calls which will negatively impact both the TSPs customers and the terminating carrier who may be called upon by their customers to track down the routing issues.
+Item 1: LNP Query Readiness (applies to all TSPs involved with call routing)

+TSPs that do not operate as a LEC or Wireless Carrier in Exchange Areas where TBP is introduced may nevertheless be required to perform LNP queries to route calls to customers in those Exchange Areas.
+If such queries are not performed against a TBP-enabled LNP database, calls may be misrouted or fail to terminate.
+This could negatively affect the originating TSP’s customers as well as the terminating and/or intermediate carrier(s), which may be required to investigate and resolve resulting routing issues.
-It is impractical to determine and survey all TSPs that may terminate traffic in the rollout Exchange Areas across Canada to seek an affirmation of readiness for TBP.
-A broad direction/reminder to all TSPs is the preferred route.

-Additionally, we note that a number of carriers and other non-carrier entities offer competitive LNP query services.
-In the Essential Services decision (2008-17), the Commission classified the wholesale LNP database services of the large ILECs and Cable carriers as non-essential subject to phase-out, meaning that they could be provided without prior Commission rate approval, effective 3 March 2011.
-Also, in Telecom Decision 2013-133 the Commission found that certain wholesale local number portability database services should be forborne from rate regulation for all competitive local exchange carriers.
+Given the number and variety of TSPs that may terminate traffic to the affected Exchange Areas, it would be impractical to identify and survey all such providers to confirm their readiness without Commission assistance.
+Should the Commission not wish to initiate an RFI to Canadian Carriers regarding their state of readiness, then a broad direction or reminder to all TSPs is considered the most appropriate approach.Further, the CSCN notes that a number of carriers and non-carrier entities offer competitive LNP query services.
+In Telecom Decision 2008-17(Essential Services), the Commission classified the wholesale LNP database services of the large ILECs and Cable carriers as non-essential subject to phase-out, meaning that these services could be provided without prior Commission rate approval, effective 3 March 2011.
+In Telecom Decision 2013-133, the Commission also determined that certain wholesale local number portability database services provided by competitive local exchange carriers should be forborne from rate regulation.

-Accordingly, the CSCN recommends that the CRTC issue an order directing all TSPs (carriers and resellers) that perform LNP database queries to ensure that they are performing such LNP database queries on a Thousands-Block Pooling (TBP) ready LNP database no later than July 28, 2026.
+Accordingly, the CSCN recommends that the CRTC issue an order directing all TSPs (carriers and resellers) that perform LNP database queries for the purpose of call routing, to ensure that such queries are performed against a Thousands-Block Pooling (TBP) ready LNP database no later than July 28, 2026.